industrial-optimization-group/DESDEO/README.md

 ## Contributing

 Contributions to the DESDEO framework and its different modules is warmly welcome!
 See the documentation's [contributing](https://desdeo.readthedocs.io/en/latest/contributing.html) for further details.

+## Legacy code
+The old version of DESDEO, which is no longer maintained, can be found [here](https://github.com/industrial-optimization-group/DESDEO/tree/legacy) alongside with its [documentation](https://desdeo.readthedocs.io/en/legacy/).
+The support for this version of DESDEO ceased June 2020, and is no longer supported.